About me (and the blog)

-Fun fact: We–me, Shon (my husband), and our two boys, Ben (now 5) and Jake (now 3), plus our dog–arrived in France knowing fewer than 50 words of French between us.
+Fun fact: We–me, Shon (my husband), and our two boys, Ben (then 3) and Jake (then 1), plus our dog–arrived in France knowing fewer than 50 words of French between us.
 Of those, the majority were farm animals and colors.

 But good thing, since we moved to France to learn French!
 If we spoke the language, where would the challenge be in wrapping our heads around foreign visas, local school systems, buying a car, renting an apartment, and equipping said apartment with a stove, fridge, and dishwasher–since most French kitchens, it turns out, offer up little more than a working sink, a shrug, and a “why make this easy for you?”

-I started blogging a handful of years ago when Shon and I lived in Guatemala.
+I started blogging a handful of years ago when Shon and I lived in Guatemala and traveled around Belize and Mexico.
 Shon worked for a nonprofit and I freelanced.
 We had the luxury of time and the power of the dollar, and there wasn’t a car seat, crib, or baby carrier in sight.
 How I’d love to spend a day in my former life now.
 I’d yell at my younger self: Write a book!
 Become a doctor!
 Watch WAY more of The Bachelor!

 In 2014, we returned to Brooklyn and had two kids.
 I mostly stopped blogging, which is unfortunate for two reasons.
 Posting would have motivated me to organize 86 million baby photos.
 And—despite assuming I’d age out of it eventually—I love New York.
 It’s expensive and impractical, but it’s my true north.
 Alas.